aboSamoor/polyglot/docs/Embeddings.rst

-to calculate the distance between a word and the nieghbors, we can call the ``distances`` method
+to calculate the distance between a word and the neighbors, we can call the ``distances`` method

 .. code:: python